Boynton Beach Cuts & Laceration Injury Lawyer

 Although you might not think such injuries are serious or worthy of compensation, think again.
 Cuts and lacerations often require extensive medical treatment–including surgery–and render victims susceptible to infections and other complications.
 This is why you should never dismiss a cut or laceration as a “minor” injury.
-Instead, you should get in contact with the experienced Boynton Beach cuts & laceration injury lawyers at the Leifer Law Firm to discuss your legal options for obtaining compensation.
+Instead, you should get in contact with the experienced Boynton Beach cuts & laceration injury lawyers at Leifer & Ramirez to discuss your legal options for obtaining compensation.

 How Serious Is a Cut or Laceration?

 When we refer to cuts and lacerations, we’re not talking about minor, barely visible scratches to the skin.
 A “laceration,” in fact, is defined as any wound where the skin, tissue, or underlying muscle is torn or cut open.
 While some lacerations are shallow and may only require a bandage, many others are quite deep and require stitches.
 These type of cut lacerations are frequently the result of broken glass or loose metal produced by the force of a motor vehicle collision.

 There are also split lacerations, which are caused when a body part is crushed between objects.
 For instance, a driver may sustain a split laceration when her head hits the steering wheel or dashboard in a head-on collision.
 Split lacerations are also common in rollover accidents.

 Another type of crush-related injury is known as grinding compression.
 This refers to a laceration caused when an object comes into direct contact with the skin and starts to brush or peel it away from the body, exposing the underlying tissue.
 A common example of grinding compression is when a part of the vehicle, such as a tire, pushes against the victim’s body.